pramit-mondal76/hacktoberfest/README.md

 # Objective
 I want to make a website with a OSM map to display from where the contributors come.
-To add your position, make a contribution adding your coordinates into [positions.js](js/positions.js)

 # How to contribute
 1) Open an issue